 - Born November 28, 1963 in Tuxedo, NY USA

 After his 14-year playing career, Weiss was a special assistant to Colorado Rockies GM Dan O'Dowd from 2002 to 2008.
 He then turned to coaching at the high school level, at Regis Jesuit High School in the Denver, CO suburbs.
-On November 7, 2012, he was plucked form the high school ranks to be named the manager of the Rockies for 2013.
+On November 7, 2012, he was plucked from the high school ranks to be named the manager of the Rockies for 2013.

 He underwent an emergency appendectomy on May 13, 2015, after complaining of stomach pains for a couple of days.
 Bench coach Tom Runnells took over for him on an interim basis while he was recovering.
 After four years of managing the Rockies without a winning record, he was not offered a new contract when his deal expired after the 2016 season.
 In 2018, he was named bench coach of the Atlanta Braves.

 - 1988 AL Rookie of the Year Award